ChristopherWilks/ld_preload_tutorial/README.md

 ## Legal

-All ZSTD-related code (including the zlibWrapper) is owned by FB/Meta (see zstd/LICENSE).
+All ZSTD-related code (including the zlibWrapper) is owned by FB/Meta, see [zstd's license](https://github.com/facebook/zstd/blob/dev/LICENSE).